Robust, partially alive particle Metropolis-Hastings via the Frankenfilter: The Frankenfilter

-Algorithm \ref{BaseFrank} details the simplest Frankenfilter.
-Here, for the $j$th simulation, $w^j=w(x^j)\in\{0,1\}$ indicates success or failure; for our purposes, $w(x^j)=1(x^j=x)$.
+We first present the simplest Frankenfilter, Algorithm \ref{BaseFrank}, which estimates $p=\Prob{X=x}$ for some specific $x$ by sampling repeatedly from the distribution of $X$ and counting the number of successes ($X=x$).
+Here, for the $j$th simulation, $w^j=w(x^j)\in\{0,1\}$ indicates failure or success; for our purposes, $w(x^j)=1(x^j=x)$.
 We fix the desired number of successes, $\ess\ge 2$, and an upper bound on the number of simulations, $m_+\ge \ess$.
+The algorithm stops when either the number of successes reaches $\ess$ or $m_+$ iterations have been performed.